thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 <span class='terminal'>warning: You appear to have cloned an empty repository.<br>done.</span>

-To actually get any content with the cloning you must add (_stage_ in the <span class='terminalapp'>git</span> jargon) the files (or folders) you want to clone, and then _commit_ to the changes, while also including a message.
+To actually get any content with the cloning you must add (_stage_ in the git jargon) the files (or folders) you want to clone, and then _commit_ to the changes, while also including a message.

 Link to [Bitbucket Atlassian in depth page on git clone command](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone).

 ### git init + git clone

-As an alternative to <span class='terminalapp'>git clone</span> into an empty (or non-existing) directory, you can create the git repo first, and then clone into a sub-directory; the sequence of commands then become to create a directory, initialize git and then clone:
+As an alternative to <span class='terminalapp'>git clone</span> into an empty (or non-existing) directory, you can create the git repo first, and then clone into this repo; the sequence of commands then become to create a directory, initialise git and then clone:

-<span class='terminal'>$ mkdir git-clone-dir<br>$ cd git-clone-dir<br>$ git init<br>$ git clone path/to/path/to/git-test-dir</span>
+<span class='terminal'>$ mkdir git-clone-dir<br>$ cd git-clone-dir<br>$ git init<br>$ git clone path/to/git-test-dir</span>

 ### git remote